New Zealand welcomes migrants who bring their business experience.

 The commitment to economic freedom has resulted in impressive economic resilience.

-A long term drive for diversification means that New Zealand’s economy has flourishing agricultural and manufacturing sectors, a thriving tourism industry and a strong renewable energy resource base.
+A long term drive for diversification means that New Zealand’s economy has flourishing agricultural and manufacturing sectors, the thriving tourism industry and a strong renewable energy resource base.

 2 New Zealand